Fixed-Time State Transfer via Pontryagin Extremals: Introduction

 The papers cited above do not specify a certain dynamics, but another major stream of studies on point-to-point steering problem exists in \textit{Dubins car} context.
 Dubins car dynamics represent curves in $\mathbb{R}^2$ with a prescribed curvature bound~(\cite{dubins1957}), and serves as a good approximation to the dynamics of many practical vehicles~(\cite{Ding2019}).
-Thus, the problem of finding a feasible path of a Dubins car with a prescribed length and boundary conditions (i.e., prescribed departure and arrival locations and directions) rises in multiple contexts including missile guidance with impact time constraints~(\cite{moon2018}) and coordination of multiple Dubins vehicles to reach certain final configurations simultaneously~(\cite{Shanmugavel2005,Shanmugavel2010,yao2017,chen2023}).
-Although this problem is essentially problem \textbf{P1} with dynamics specified as Dubins car, numerous researches were conducted utilizing the geometric property of curvature bound.
+Thus, the problem of finding a feasible path of a Dubins car with a prescribed length and boundary conditions (i.e., prescribed departure and arrival locations and directions) rises in multiple practical applications.
+Although this problem is essentially problem \textbf{P1} with dynamics specified as Dubins car, numerous research were conducted utilizing the geometric property of curvature bound.